Article owned by team: Information Systems and Support

 When you mute a chat, you'll still be included in the conversation, but you won't get notifications from it.

-• Select Chat teams chat icon to open the chat list.
+Select Chat to open the chat list.

-• If you change your mind, just select it again and unmute it.
+If you change your mind, just select it again and unmute it.

 Note: